-Looking for more opportunities to slay the undead?
-Check out our list for the Best Upcoming Zombie Games of 2019.
+Are you looking for more opportunities to slay the undead?
+Check out our list for the Best Upcoming Zombie Games of 2020.

 World War Z